Narrative

 Genesis 50:24

-Joseph declares God’s future deliverance, setting up his request in verse 25 as an act of faith.
+Joseph reassures his brothers of God's future deliverance, setting up his final request in verse 25.

 Genesis 50:26